 It’s very weird this got out in public.
 How many customers care about the authenticity of the signature?

 This statement was clearly designed for those who work in specialised logo and graphic design agencies.
 Like we said at the start, those that live in the weird world of logo design.

 The commentary on this is fair, actually not too wanky.
 But just look at all those materials and especially the video which accompanies it.
-How much did that cost and how long did that take?
+How much did that cost, and how long did it take?

-As the reviewer notes, for something customers probably won’t notice.
+As the reviewer points out, for something customers probably won’t notice.

 Social distancing logos

 Our other recent logo story was related to the (temporary) changes big companies are making to their logos to encourage social distancing.